g3n1uss/matlab-mnist-two-layer-perceptron/README.md

 ## TODO

 1. Minimize the number of files.
-2. Change the way of selecting input data.
-The current version might use the same data several times.
+2. Change the way of selecting input data for training.
+The current version might use the same sample several times.
-3. Check validation procedure
+3. Check validation procedure.
-4. Optimize the default parameters
+4. Optimize the default parameters.